 What makes Siena unique?

 The city of Siena is like a Medieval wonderland.
 Once you’ve visited the top sights, one of the best things to do in Siena is getting lost in the side streets.
 Look carefully and you’ll discover all sorts of glorious details and unexpected views.
 All around the town you’ll see little plaques emblazoned with coats-of-arms and the colours of the contrade, or city districts.
-Reminders of a far-away past that comes alive during the horse race the Palio where the ancient rivalry live again.
+These are reminders of a distant past that is brought to life once a year in the city’s annual Palio horse race.

 To round off your Sienese experience, try the local specialities such as pici (a thick artisan version of spaghetti) , pecorino cheese, cinta senese salumi and meat, and the sweet ricciarelli and panforte.
 You’ll find plenty of opportunities for shopping in one of the many souvenir, pottery and boutique shops.